Neil Frank

-Neil Laverne Frank (born September 11, 1931) is an American meteorologist and the former director of the National Hurricane Center (NHC) in University Park, Florida.
+Neil Laverne Frank (September 11, 1931 – December 24, 2025) was an American meteorologist and the director of the National Hurricane Center (NHC) in Coral Gables, Florida.
 He was instrumental in advancing both the scientific and informational aspects of hurricane forecasting.
-He retired in 2008 as chief meteorologist at KHOU in Houston.
-He is the grandfather of American singer Forrest Frank, best known as one half of the pop duo Surfaces and his solo career as a CCM performer.
+Frank retired in 2008 as chief meteorologist at KHOU in Houston.

 Early history and family

-Neil Frank grew up in Wellington, Kansas and attended nearby Southwestern College in Winfield.
-After receiving a bachelor's degree in chemistry in 1953 and then military training in weather forecasting, he earned a masters and Ph.D. degrees in meteorology. at Florida State University in Tallahassee.
+Neil Frank grew up in Wellington, Kansas, and attended nearby Southwestern College in Winfield.
+After receiving a bachelor's degree in chemistry in 1953 and then military training in weather forecasting, he earned master's and Ph.D. degrees in meteorology at Florida State University in Tallahassee.
 He also was a meteorologist in the U.S. Air Force at Homestead Air Force Base in Homestead, Florida.
+He was the grandfather of American singer Forrest Frank, best known as one half of the pop duo Surfaces and his solo career as a Contemporary Christian music performer.

 National Hurricane Center career

-Frank served in the United States Air Force where he received training as a weather officer before being a graduate metereology student.
+Frank served in the United States Air Force (USAF) where he received training as a weather officer before being a graduate meteorology student.
 In 1961, he began working as a forecaster for the NHC.
 He was appointed director of the center in 1974.
 While director, he also served as chairman of the International Hurricane Committee, which coordinates hurricane warnings across North America.
 He participated in meteorological experiments conducted off the coast of Africa.
-In 1987, Frank was called to testify as an expert witness before the United States Senate Committee on Commerce, Science and Transportation.
-As of 2018 he is the longest serving director of the NHC.
+In 1987, Frank was called to testify as an expert witness before the United States Senate Committee on Commerce, Science, and Transportation.
+As of 2018 he was the longest serving director of the NHC.

 As NHC director, Frank was in the news frequently and appeared in many interviews with CBS news anchor Dan Rather, whose early career included coverage of several hurricanes.

-During Hurricane Allen in 1980, Frank used an amateur radio station to communicate directly with the Brownsville Weather Center in Brownsville, Texas after it lost all of its conventional communications links.
-The only remaining communications link between the Hurricane Center and Brownsville was the amateur radio station running on battery power.
+In 1980, Frank implemented an amateur radio station that became an important link for resilient communications and ground truth information, including the influential Hurricane Watch Net.
+The first major tropical cyclone they operated was catastrophic Hurricane Allen that same year.
+The NHC station communicated directly with the Brownsville Weather Center in Brownsville, Texas after it lost all of its conventional communications links.
+The only remaining link was the amateur radio station running on battery power.
 NHC and Brownsville discussed the strange behavior of the eye of Hurricane Allen while it stalled just off the Texas coast for nearly two hours.
+The station also provided crucial radio relays between hospitals, hospital ships, and relief organizations, sometimes again being the only communications method still operating in damaged areas.